 Masai Giraffe Predators

-Among the predators and enemies of the Masai Giraffe, we many name lions, hyenas, tigers, leopards, cheetah, and wild dogs.
+Among the predators and enemies of the Masai Giraffe, we many named lions, hyenas, tigers, leopards, cheetahs, and wild dogs.
 Their only defense is their speed and their powerful kick which can obliterate the Lion and, in some cases, shatter it.

 How many Masai giraffes are there?